ChakibHi/AltSpark/README.md

 - Badge, lifetime metrics, auto-apply safe fixes, and per-site pause/whitelist controls keep automation under your control.

 ## Usage

+**Quick Start**

+1. Enable Auto-mode from the popup to let AltSpark monitor tabs automatically.
+2. When prompted, click once on the page to finish enabling on-device models—after that, audits run on their own.
+3. Use the side panel to manage exclusions, inspect applied fixes, or run manual audits.

 1. Load the unpacked extension via `chrome://extensions` (enable Developer Mode, choose the `a11y-copy-helper` folder).
 2. Right-click any page or highlighted text and pick **AltSpark: Audit page** or **AltSpark: Audit selection**, or use the keyboard shortcut.